DominicBreuker/boston_housing/README.md

 # Boston house prices dataset

 The dataset can be found in `housing.csv`.
-It contains information about ....
-The goal is to predict ....
-The attributes are:
+It contains information about house values for census tracts in Boston, Massachusetts from 1978 (variable MEDV = median value of owner-occupied houses).
+The goal is to predict the house values from the other attributes, which are:
-- ...
+- RM: average number of rooms among houses in neighborhood
+- LSTAT: percentage of Boston homeowners with greater net worth than homeowners in neighborhood
+- PTRATIO: ratio of students to teachers in primary and secondary schools in neighborhood

+The data has been cleansed already by Udacity (see notebook for details, 489/506 rows left, 3/14 attributes used).
+The original dataset is from [here](https://archive.ics.uci.edu/ml/datasets/Housing).

-Check out `boston_housing.ipynb` to see how it's done.
+Check out `boston_housing.ipynb` for a solution to this task.

-You can see the latest version at the [GitHub page](https://dominicbreuker.github.io/boston_housing/)
+You can see the solution at the [GitHub page](https://dominicbreuker.github.io/boston_housing/)

 ## Getting started